An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Food as Medicine

-Plant-based live-it as covenant, locally grown fruits, vegetables, and ancient grains aligned with Genesis 1:29.
-Not a dietary trend but a 60-year proven commitment to the body's natural design.
+Plant-based "Live-It" as a daily commitment, locally grown fruits, vegetables, and ancient grains aligned with Genesis 1:29.
+Not a dietary trend but over a half century of proven commitment to the body's natural design.

 1